victorpengmx/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Connectify` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a Person**

+**MSS**

+1. User requests to add a new person.
+2. Connectify prompts the user to provide details for the new person, including name, phone, email, address, and company association.
+3. User provides the necessary details for the new person.
+4. Connectify creates a new person object with the provided details and associates it with the specified company.
+5. Connectify updates the address book to include the new person.
+6. Connectify confirms the successful addition of the new person.

+    Use case ends.

+**Extensions**

+* 2a.
+User cancels the operation.

+  Use case ends.

+* 4a.
+User provides incomplete or invalid details.

+    * 4a1.
+Connectify shows an error message and prompts the user to provide valid details.

+      Use case ends.

+* 4b.
+A person with the same details already exists in the address book.

+    * 4b1.
+Connectify shows an error message indicating that the person already exists.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**